What Is Credit Counseling? Free Help for Debt and Budget

 • Debt consolidation loan for a fixed rate and clear payoff date — compare offers via MoneyLion without affecting your credit score.

 • Debt settlement if you genuinely cannot pay the full balance and can stomach the credit damage.
+Our guide on how to recover from a late payment covers the rebuilding side of that path.

 • Bankruptcy if your debt vastly exceeds your ability to pay.